 In some industries, companies occasionally have to make critically important decisions.
 If the company makes the wrong choice, it will be dealt a crippling blow.
 This is terrible for a shareholder, because even if the company makes the right decision one month, it might fail to do so the next.

 Three years ago, Force Protection

 The defense industry can be incredibly lucrative, and a diversified player like Northrop-Grumman

 2. Businesses dependent on research

-This is in stark contrast to a company such as Anheuser-Busch (NYSE: BUD ) , which could do nothing but keep sponsoring Bud Bowls for the next decade and still have a healthy business.
+This is in stark contrast to a company like Altria, which could develop nothing for a decade and still have a very healthy business.
 While I don't think this is sufficient reason to sell off all your tech or biotech stocks, I can understand why Buffett avoids such investments.

 3. Debt-burdened companies